Shreemadhi-B/Gitinsight/README.md

 ### Output
 ```
-This repository focuses on [project purpose], with key contributions in [modules/features].
+This repository is an AI-powered GitHub analysis tool that allows users to query repositories using natural language.

+The project focuses on retrieving commit-level data and generating context-aware answers using a retrieval-augmented pipeline.
+Key components include an agent-based workflow, vector search using ChromaDB, and reasoning via a language model.

-Recent commits indicate development in [specific area].
+Recent commits indicate development around improving retrieval accuracy and integrating tool-based query handling.
 ```

 ---